Netflix-Skunkworks/repulsive-grizzly/README.md

 ## What is Repulsive Grizzly?
 Repulsive Grizzly is an application layer load testing framework specifically designed to support high throughput and sophisticated request types.
 Repulsive Grizzly can help you confirm application layer Denial of Service (DoS) by running your test at a higher concurrency with other features such as session round robining to help you bypass certain rate limiters or web application firewalls.

-## Why is Repulsive Grizzly Different Then Another Load Testing Tool?
-Cool Features?
+## Why is Repulsive Grizzly Different?
 The main difference between Repulsive Grizzly and other load testing tools is we're specifically focused on providing a framework that makes Application Denial of Service testing easier.
 Some features that are useful in Repulsive Grizzly include:
 * Optional suport to run tests within [Cloudy Kraken](https://github.com/netflix-skunkworks/cloudy-kraken) a red team orchestration framework that can help you scale up your test across multipe datacenters or regions
 * Logging messages to centralized Amazon SNS queue for aggregation during larger exercises such as running a multiple agent test with [Cloudy Kraken](https://github.com/netflix-skunkworks/cloudy-kraken)